 A major barrier to access to PC in NHs is the lack of PC-trained clinicians able to care for patients in these settings, note the authors.
 They suggest that telehealth and other novel strategies be explored and implemented to increase access to much-needed palliative and hospice care for patients with chronic and advanced illnesses.

 The VITAS Advantage Supports Aging in Place for Residents With Advanced Illness

-VITAS specializes in complex modalities for patients who require high-acuity care, a resource that enables nursing home and long-term care residents to age in place in their preferred setting.
-For long-term care professionals, hospice care in facilities:
+VITAS specializes in complex modalities for patients who require high-acuity care, a resource that enables senior living community residents to age in place in their preferred setting.
+For senior living community professionals, hospice care in facilities:

 - Ensures that the care residents receive matches the end-of-life care they prefer

 - Relieves burdens and stress on staff by incorporating hospice resources, expertise, 24/7 availability, and team members into residents’ daily care plans

 - Reduces readmissions of residents to the hospital or emergency department and improves overall metrics for long- and short-stay quality of care, and patient/family satisfaction.